MelodyRackham/simple-server/notes.md

 \*\* When we deploy to heroku, it assigns us an environment variable console.log(process.env) <-- This is a built in node object that is designed to hold environment variables!
 Envrionment variables are variables that transcend a specific file. process.env is kind of a master list of variables that can be shared across an entire repository.
 This where we will find our port.

+DATA PERSISTENCE --> Data that we want to save.
+Data that we waant to stay the same unless we mess with it..

+RELATIONAL DATABASES --> Things are stored in tables with rows and columns...ID's play an important role...they are the oldest, most "tried and true" type of databases.. columns are called "fields" rows are called "records"